|

 however, your antenna must be able to receive both VHF and UHF

+signals as indicated above.
 Before making any changes to

 your current antenna or antenna system, you should check, using